Introduction

 to pay wages

-for the development, it would have cost close to $100,000 and he could
+for the development, it would have cost close to $100,000 and that

-never afford that.
-With such high setup costs and with walking
+would have put him out of publishing.
+With such high setup costs and

 guide sales in the hundreds per year it should be obvious to all that